Kludrig/Fusion-Mass-Parameter-Edit-Export-Script/README.md

 5. Select the extracted folder named **Mass Parameter Edit Export**
 6. Click **Run**

+Optionally you can download the .py file, create your own script and replace the code with the downloaded .py file.

 ## Quick Start

 1. **Select your parameter** – choose which user parameter to modify